Trial of Patrick Eugene Prendergast: Newspapers

 In view of the numerous glaring and outrageous miscarriages of justice which have characterized the actions of American jurors in dealing with criminals during the past few years, and the dangerous growth of misplaced and maudlin sympathy to men whose hands are red with blood, it is encouraging to learn that the jury in the Prendergast case has promptly found that murderer guilty with the sentence of death.
 Now, let the sentence of the law be carried out without any unreasonable delay, and let us have an end to this attempt to make martyrs and heroes of assassins.
 The theory of "emotional insanity" is an apology for and encouragement of crime.

 Contemporary legal publications

-In an journal article published in The American Law Register and Review, H. M. Bannister cast doubt on the psychiatrical knowledge of several of the prosecution's expert witnesses (including Dr. Bluthardt).
+In a journal article published in The American Law Register and Review, H. M. Bannister cast doubt on the psychiatrical knowledge of several of the prosecution's expert witnesses (including Dr. Bluthardt).

 The Law Students Helper opined, "[Brentano's] rulings in the Prendergast trial show[ed] him to be a firm, intelligent, and impartial judge."